Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2019-04-08-toolkit-pilot-test.md

 # Content
 #
 title: "Bridge2Hyku Toolkit Pilot Test Report & Beta Release!"
-teaser: We’ve put our two tools through their paces and are proud to announce their beta release and our pilot test report."
+teaser: "We’ve put our two tools through their paces and are proud to announce their beta release and our pilot test report."
 categories:
   - updates
 tags: